evinicius16/ecommerce-api/README.md

-This repository is intended for studying the Golang language
+Disclaimer: This repository is intended for studying the Golang language

 ## E-commerce REST API in Go